top of page

 David was treated at the Bristol Eye Hospital, in a pleasant new building designed for that purpose, opened less than ten years earlier.
 He soon became baggage however, and was transferred to the Bristol Royal Infirmary, only being carted back to the eye hospital when more work was done, and to show the students there what happens to people who ignore safety procedures.
 In the infirmary, he was parked in one of the old buildings, and it was there, during the quiet of night after night, that he began to realise that the voices that he heard in his head were not nonsense, nor were they signs of impending madness caused by his complete lack of interest in his work.

-As he paid more attention, he realised that it was just one voice, and it was definitely there, whenever the ward was quiet enough for him to notice it.
-He became better at hearing the voice, and began to study it, and the person behind the voice, because he was beginning to understand some of the personality of that voice.
-With absolutely nothing else to occupy his time, he became fascinated by this voice, and the details that began to emerge as he concentrated on it in the right way.
+As he paid more attention, he realised that it was just one voice, and it was definitely there, whenever the ward was quiet enough for him to notice it amongst the silence.
+He became better at hearing the voice, and began to study it, and the person behind the words, because he was beginning to understand some of these forgotten thoughts, and the personality that was part of them.
+With absolutely nothing else to occupy his time, he became fascinated by this undoubtedly real presence, and the details that began to emerge as he concentrated on it in the right way.

 Three years later, he would give up his secure job, the job that he had studied for, the job that paid the mortgage, to become a presenter on a new ghost hunting television programme.
-He had spent those years visiting sites that were supposedly haunted, to see if he could find anything there that was similar to the voice that he had learned to study while in the hospital.
+He had spent those years getting to know the closed world of paranormal science, and visiting sites that were supposedly haunted, to see if he could find anything that was similar to the voice in the hospital.
 Mostly he found nothing, but occasionally there was something to justify the silly stories and nonsense.
 It became his hobby, he and Janet travelling to these places when they could.
 It was fun.

 His new job wasn’t fun at all.
 He was hired because they said that they wanted somebody to give a serious opinion as they investigated supposedly haunted buildings.
 The reality was that they wanted somebody to be the dismissive fall guy while they fooled around in buildings where David rarely found anything of interest.
 It was a ridiculous farce, but it made popular television, and it started him on the road to his new career.

-By the time we pick up David’s story in The Gate in the Shadows, and Janet’s too, because her life would also become thoroughly entwined in this new direction, he is firmly established as a serious researcher, not into ghosts, or hauntings, but into the reasons why people believe in such things.
-There is undoubtedly something behind these beliefs.
-David is usually able to detect what it is, and can sometimes even provide some details of what it makes people believe, but as for ghosts themselves, they obviously do not exist.
+By the time we pick up David’s story in The Gate in the Shadows, and Janet’s too, because her life would also become thoroughly entwined in this new direction, he is firmly established as a serious researcher, mainly into the reasons why people believe in such things.
+There is obviously something that causes these beliefs, and they can seem so real that many people simply refuse to consider that these are not genuine ghosts that they have encountered.
+That, of course, is nonsense, simply the mind being tricked by something that we do not yet understand, because ghosts do not exist.

 Or do they?